jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_06.md

    git push
    ```

-1. Navigate to **https://dev.azure.com/opscosolutions** and select your project Training-Student-xxx
+1. Navigate to **https://dev.azure.com/opscosolutions** and select your project Training-Student-0xx-OC0xx
 1. Navigate to Pipelines > Create new Pipeline
 1. Where is your code ?
 Github
 1. Select your api repository